box/developer.box.com/content/guides/cli/scripts/manage-groups.md

 ## Configure the script

 1. Clone the `boxcli` GitHub repository or download the files from [`examples`][examples] directory.

    ```bash
     git clone https://github.com/box/boxcli.git
    ```

-2. Set the path to the `.csv` file with the list groups and user emails.
+2. Set the path to the `.csv` file with the list of groups and user emails.

    ```bash
     $UserGroupAdditionPath = "./User_Group_Addition.csv"
    ```

     * `UserEmail` is the primary email address for the user in Box.
     * `GroupName` is the name of the group.

-   If the group with a specific name does not exist, the script will create it.

 3. Set your own path to the `.csv` file with the list groups and user emails.